We may earn commission from affiliate links →

 Slovenia is a beautiful country, packed with natural landscapes and history at every turn.
-Of course, there are significant spaces and distances between the major towns and cities, making it difficult to get around by public transport.
+Of course, significant spaces and distances between the major towns and cities make it challenging to get around by public transport.

-If you’re staying in Ljubljana’s capital city, you can usually use buses or trains to get you to the closest cities, such as Postojna or Koper, for example.
-But what if you don’t want to be at the mercy of a timetable, and you want to take things at your own pace?
+If you’re staying in Ljubljana’s capital city, you can usually use buses or trains to get you to the closest cities, such as Postojna or Koper.
+But what if you don’t want to be at the mercy of a timetable and take things at your own pace?

-If you want to visit any place that’s a little further away or somewhere more remote due to its natural location, hiring a car in Slovenia is your best option.
+Hiring a car in Slovenia is your best option if you want to visit any place that’s a little further away or somewhere more remote due to its natural location.
 Destinations such as Kranjska Gora, Vrsic Pass, Skocjan, the upmarket spa resort areas, or the Jeruzalem Wine Region are fantastic places to visit.
 Still, you cannot get there and back comfortably with public transport.
 So, again, having a car is a must.

 Car Hire Companies In Slovenia

-Remember to shop around for your car rental in Slovenia, because prices do vary quite widely.
+Remember to shop around for your car rental in Slovenia because prices vary widely.
 You will find most offices at the airport, but several are in the larger towns and cities, including many in Ljubljana.